FREQUENTLY ASKED QUESTIONSProgram - Workshops - Performing

 What level of skill do the workshops cater to?

-All levels, we specify the levels on the camp schedule as a guide.
-All levels of skill are welcome in ensembles too.
-If you are a beginner and wish to go along to higher level workshops you can watch and learn but please don’t interrupt the lessons or ask for extra assistance from the teachers if you are attending workshops that are specifically for advanced people.
+We cater to all levels of skill in both music and dance and we specify the levels on the camp schedule as a guide.
+If you are a beginner and wish to go along to higher level workshops to watch and learn, you are welcome, but please don’t interrupt the lessons or ask for extra assistance from the teachers.

 Do I have to attend all the sessions for one type of workshop?

-No, but you may find it useful to continue with certain workshops, especially ensembles
+Only if you are attending masterclasses that you have pre-booked to attend.
+However, many workshops are progressive and you may find it useful to continue with certain workshops, especially ensembles.

 Program & Schedule